sp4c38/AWattPrice/PrivacyPolicy/PrivacyPolicyEnglish.md

 If you would like to contact us to understand more about this Policy or wish to contact us concerning any matter relating to individual rights and your information, you may send an email to contact-awattprice@space8.me

-This document was last updated on December 2, 2020
+This document was last updated on February 18, 2021

 ### Changes to this policy:
 02.12.2020: First published

+18.02.2021: Added section for collection of data when enabling AWattPrice notifications.